cooperwalter/check-stock-index-price/README.md

 - `Notifier.js` - The notifier service
 - `package.json` - The package.json file

+You should set memory to 256 MiB under the Runtime settings.

 ## Testing Google Cloud Run Deploy

 Important NOTE: If you are using the test feature when editing the function, it seems it won't pick up on new env variables.
 You must save first then test.